Minor Bush was born on Sept. 12, 1840 near Zanesville, OH, or perhaps Hamilton County, IN, the son of Christopher and Elizabeth (Miner) Bush.

-He was one of 5 brothers to serve in the Civil War from Indiana.
+He was one of five brothers to serve in the Civil War from Indiana.

 Hannah's fate is unknown, but she apparently died young.

 Henry was a native of Middletown, Frederick County, MD.
 During the Civil War, he served with the 75th Indiana Volunteer Infantry, Company I. His first wife, Lucinda F. Michael, had died on Sept.
-4, 1865, and his second wife, Martha Jane (Shetterly) Michael, had died in Madison County on Feb.
+4, 1865, and his second wife, Martha Jane (Shetterly) Michael, had passed in Madison County on Feb.
 5, 1879.

 Nettie published a notice in the Versailles Statesman, saying: "We wish to thank all of our neighbors and friends for their many deeds of kindness in our last sad days of our husband and father. --Nettie Michael and Children."

 Nettie outlived her husband by 11 years.
 She died at the home of her daughter Ruby on March 4, 1927.
 Like Henry, her obituary was printed in the Versailles Statesman.
-They are buried together at the Hopewell Cemetery in Versailles.
+They are buried together at the Hopewell Union Church Cemetery in Versailles.

 ~ Son William Bush ~